-Out-Law Guide | 03 Aug 2011 | 11:12 am | 4 min. read
+Out-Law Guide | 05 Feb 2021 | 6:05 pm | 4 min. read

-The board of directors or, where appropriate, the company's Remuneration Committee, has discretion to choose which employees or directors can participate in a CSOP.
+The board of directors or, where appropriate, the company's remuneration committee, has discretion to choose which employees or directors can participate in a CSOP.
 Only executive directors working at least 25 hours a week for the company are eligible – non-executive directors cannot participate.
 There is no working time requirement for employees who are not directors.

 Individuals with a material interest – broadly a 30% interest – in a close company whose shares may be acquired under the CSOP, or which controls that company, or which is a member of a consortium which owns such a controlling company, are also unable to participate.
 A close company, for the purposes of UK tax law, is broadly speaking a small company with no more than five controlling parties.

-In order to benefit from the favourable tax treatment offered by a CSOP, the option should not be exercised less than three years from the date of the grant except in certain circumstances set out below.
-Additionally, employees may only become eligible to exercise options subject to specified performance targets, which should be clearly laid out by the company at the date of the grant and communicated to optionholders.
-The share options would then become exercisable, if at all, to the extent that these performance targets were met.
+In order to benefit from the advantaged tax treatment offered by a CSOP, the option should not be exercised less than three years from the date of the grant except in certain circumstances set out below.
+In many cases the company will provide in the CSOP rules that the option can only be exercised three or more years from the grant - although this is not a requirement of the tax legislation.

-Where share options are exercised within 3 years of the date of grant other than in the specified circumstances above, income tax will be due on any increase in value between the market value of the shares at the date they are acquired and the exercise price.
+Where share options are exercised within three years of the date of grant other than in the specified circumstances above, income tax will be due on any increase in value between the market value of the shares at the date they are acquired and the exercise price.
 This may be collected under Pay As You Earn (PAYE) arrangements if the shares are "readily convertible assets" at the time, in which case NICs (including employer NICs) will also be due.

 The company itself is likely to qualify for a corporation tax deduction when the option is exercised by its employees.
-Tax relief is given as a deduction from company profits of an amount equivalent to the benefit received by the optionholder.
+Tax relief is given as a deduction from company profits of an amount equivalent to the benefit received by the option holder.